-Weight Loss Block #3 Hormones
+Weight Loss Block #2 Hormone Havoc

 There are 8 physiological blocks to weight loss that have nothing at all to do with calories or exercise.

 The second of the 8 blocks is Sex Hormone issues.
 Truth be told there are many more hormones involved in weight loss resistance, but we'll be covering those separately in an upcoming post on insulin resistance and endocrine depletion.

 In the meantime, let's look at 13 ways that imbalances in the sex hormones (estrogen, progesterone & testosterone) can block weight loss:

 1 - Body shape - At puberty, estrogen makes our breasts take shape, broadens our hips and gives us curves.
 It causes fat to be laid down on our hips, bottom and thighs.
 With estrogen dominance, we lay down more fat than we need (additionally, after menopause excess estrogen causes the ‘apple body’ shape with the addition of dangerous visceral belly fat marbled in the organs in our abdominal cavity, making for hard swollen bellies).
 This issue relates to men as well - except they will lose their muscle tone, get 'man boobs' and have a hard 'beer' belly (which is really just an estrogen belly).

 2 - Water Retention - Excess estrogen also causes water retention, making you feel puffy and fat at 'that time of the month' until hormones return to balance.
 This water weight gain ‘tricks’ women into thinking they’ve gained fat.
 The thought of 'that' often causes them to eat poorly because they incorrectly assume they have gained fat (when it's just water).
 The next thought that often crosses the mind is ‘nothing I do works anyway, so I might as well eat whatever I feel like’ - which is usually refined sugar and starchy carbs initiating a carb binging cycle that leads to long term weight gain.